Reboxetine: Interactions

 Because of its reliance on CYP3A4, reboxetine O-desethylation is markedly inhibited by papaverine and ketoconazole.
 It weakly inhibits CYP2D6 and CYP3A4.
-Reboxetine is an intermediate-level inhibitor of P-glycoprotein, which gives it the potential to interact with ciclosporin, tacrolimus, paroxetine, sertraline, quinidine, fluoxetine, fluvoxamine.
+Reboxetine is an intermediate-level inhibitor of P-glycoprotein, which gives it the potential to interact with ciclosporin, tacrolimus, paroxetine, sertraline, quinidine, fluoxetine, and fluvoxamine.

 Pharmacology

 Pharmacodynamics

 Reboxetine is a fairly selective norepinephrine reuptake inhibitor (NRI), with approximately 20-fold selectivity for the norepinephrine transporter (NET) over the serotonin transporter (SERT).
 Despite this selectivity, reboxetine does slightly inhibit the reuptake of serotonin at therapeutic doses.
 It does not interact with or inhibit the dopamine transporter (DAT).

 Reboxetine has been found to inhibit both brain and cardiac GIRKs, a characteristic it shares with the NRI atomoxetine.